vkhatri/chef-repo/README.md

 application "webserver"
 ```

-If you are running on Amazon platform, ec2 hint is must be present to load Ohai ec2 metadata.
+If you are running on Amazon platform, ec2 hint must be present to load Ohai ec2 metadata.

 ```sh
 echo '{}' > /etc/chef/ohai/hints/ec2.json